Arts & Performing Arts

 Overbeck Pottery, produced between 1911 and 1955, is recognized as an important part of our national art history.
 The museum preserves the creative art of the six Overbeck sisters, who lived and worked in Cambridge City, Indiana.
 Located inside the Cambridge City Library.

 New Boswell Brewery & Tap Room is Richmond's first Microbrewery since prohibition.
 Located in the Depot District, the Tap Room is an inviting place to meet with friends and enjoy each other.
-Relax inside on the couch or enjoy the breeze on the patio.
 8 taps and 20 different varieties of uniquely brewed beer available on rotation.
 Growlers are always available for purchase.
 Craft root beer is available too!